WPManageNinja/mollie-for-paymattic/README.md

 ![globalFields](global_fields.png)

-There are four/two(in some case) credential field types whichs are not changeable.
+There are four, two(in some case, as here in mollie) credential field <b>type</b> whichs are not changeable.
 - test_secret_key
 - test_pub_key
 - live_secret_key